 Now available!
 Finally an antenna mounting bar available for the Freightliner Cascadia semi truck.
 Wanting to get your high performance Predator 10k or Monkey Made antenna mounted?
 Been looking for a way to get your 2 meter antenna mounted?
 Have an XM or Sirius antenna that worked on your last truck but wont work on your Cascadia?
 These problems are now solved with the CAC1 mounting bar.

-Included with the CAC1 are a Firestik M164A mounting bracket and stud, a pair of extended mounting bolts and standoff washers.
+Included with the CAC1 are a 4 bolt antenna mounting bracket and stud, a pair of extended mounting bolts and standoff washers.

 The CAC1 is designed to work on either side of the FL Cascadia.
 This allows for co-phase installations or just additional mounting options for a variety of antennas.